Babek, Azerbaijan

 In 2015, by decree of President of Azerbaijan Republic, Qoşadizə village was liquidated and added into the administrative territory of the city of Babek.

 History

 Before 1978, the settlement was known as Tazakand (Təzəkənd).
 However, it was then renamed in honour of the medieval Persian revolutionary leader Babak Khorramdin who rebelled against the Abbasids.
-He became a martyr following his capture in the 9th century.
+He was captured and killed in the 9th century.

 Demography

-As of 2010, Babək has a population of 3252 people.
+As of 2010, Babək had a population of 3252 people.